FAQ for charging in the UK

-How can I find an ubitricity charge points near me?
+How can I find an ubitricity charge point near me?

 You can find your nearest ubitricity charge point on our charge point map or by using an app by a E-Mobility Service Provider (such as Shell Recharge).

-How do I pay for the charging process?
+How do I pay for my EV charging session?

 If you charge at this charge point with Direct Access via the qr code, the payment is via credit card or Apple Pay / Google Pay.
 After you have agreed to the tariff for charging, you will be prompted to enter your credit card details or to authorize Apple Pay / Google Pay.
 As soon as this is finished, charging can start and continues as long as you are plugged into the socket.

-What are the costs for charging at this charge point?
+What are the costs for charging at ubitricity charge points?

 Costs for charging can vary from charge point to charge point.
 Precise information about the respective costs are provided on the mobile site before entering your payment details.
 Please read through the tariff information carefully before you agree to the respective tariff.

 Why have I been charged prior to starting the charging session?